-Alain Prince (aprince[at]technipierreheritage.com), co-manager of the Montreal-based "Technipierre Héritage" company in Quebec, has kindly apprised CERAV of what is unquestionably a first in the "Belle Province", ie the building of a dry stone cabanon.
+| QUEBEC BUILDS ITS FIRST DRY STONE CABANON!
+Alain Prince French version Alain Prince (aprince[at]technipierreheritage.com), co-manager of the Montreal-based "Technipierre Héritage" company in Quebec, has kindly apprised CERAV of what is unquestionably a first in the "Belle Province", ie the building of a dry stone cabanon.
+We are pleased to publish below, the report and photos we received.
+This great achievement by our cousins across the Atlantic bodes well for the survival of a building craft that we hold dear.
+CERAV wishes to congratulate Alain Prince and his team of builders on their successful venture.

 The team of builders